ameba23/harddrive-party/README.md

 - Local and remote download/upload queueing.
 - Minimal initial setup - don't need to wait long for shared files to index (no hashing).
-- Udp hole-punching - with support for asymmetric to symmetric NAT connections using the birthday paradox.
-For an explanation see [Tailscale's NAT traversal article](https://tailscale.com/blog/how-nat-traversal-works).
+- UDP hole-punching, including asymmetric-to-symmetric and symmetric-to-symmetric NAT connections using the birthday paradox.
+For an explanation, see [Tailscale's NAT traversal article](https://tailscale.com/blog/how-nat-traversal-works).
 - Practical for transferring large media collections.
 - Remote control via websocket / HTTP interface.
 Can be run on a headless device or NAS and controlled from another computer.
 - Minimal reliance on centralised infrastructure - servers are only used for STUN.